 Yes.
 You may leave any race or question blank as you see fit.
 You do not have to vote on every race unless you choose to do so.
 We will count any races that you do choose to vote on.

+If you select more than one option, your vote for that specific race will be considered an "over-vote" and will not count.

+Please completely fill in the oval next to your choice.
+Do not use an 'x' or check mark, as these are not easily read by our scanning machines.

+(c) Yes.
+You may leave any race or question blank as you see fit.
+You do not have to vote on every race unless you choose to do so.
+We will count any races and questions that you do choose to vote on.

-If you select more than one option on 'one-vote' races or issues, your vote for that specific race will be considered an "over-vote" and will not count.
+If you select more than one option, your vote for that specific race will be considered an "over-vote" and will not count.

 Please completely fill in the oval next to your choice.
 Do not use an 'x' or check mark, as these are not easily read by our scanning machines.